benmvp/slides/2024/connecttech/nextjs.md

   - I encourage you to give Next.js a try
 - Or if you already have...
   - Evaluate whether the pages you have are using the best rendering strategy
+- I want to take a moment to give a special shout-out to Pratik & Vince
+  - The organizers of Connect.Tech for 1o+ years now
 - I should be around for the remainder of the conference...
   - Find me a lunch or at one of the breaks
   - Or you can ask me questions on Twitter (@benmvp)